kyverno/sample-extension-service/README.md

-# Sample Extension Services for Kyverno
+# Sample Extension Service for Kyverno

 This repository contains a sample extension service for Kyverno that performs a namespace check to allow or denying creation of a resource.
 Requests where the namespace is `default` or empty are not allowed.